dnmm/dart_programming/bin/paid_dart_training/week3/day3/readme.md

 # switchcase:
 Dart Switch case statement is used to avoid the long chain of the if-else statement.
 The value of the variable compares with the multiple cases, and if a match is found, then it executes a block of statement associated with that particular case.

+# if-else-if statement:
+Dart if else-if statement provides the facility to check a set of test expressions and execute the different statements.
+It is used when we have to make a decision from more than two possibilities.